murchandamus/bips/bip-update-process.md

 abandonment.
 Even if the prior attempt had been assigned a number, the new BIP will generally be assigned a distinct number, unless it is obvious that the new attempt directly continues work on the same idea, in which case it may be reasonable to return the Abandoned BIP to Draft status.

+### Changelog

+To help implementers understand updates to a BIP, any changes after it has reached Proposed are tracked with version, date, and description in a Changelog section.
+The version number is inspired by semantic versioning (MAJOR.MINOR.PATCH).
+The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be rare after a BIP is Proposed, and only happen in well-grounded exceptional cases to a BIP that is Active).
+The MINOR version is incremented whenever the specification of the BIP is changed or extended in a backward-compatible way.
+The PATCH version is incremented for other changes to the BIP that are noteworthy (bug fixes, test vectors, important clarifications, etc.).
+The version should start at 1.0.0 with the date the BIP was promoted to Proposed.
+An example of a Changelog section can be seen in [BIP 352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki).
+After a BIP receives a Changelog, the Preamble must indicate the latest version in the Revision header.

 ### Adoption of proposals